 When the school approves the request to evaluate before anything can begin, it will need written consent.
 The school will provide a Permission to Evaluate form that must be signed and returned.
-It is good practice to make copies of all documents, making sure you have accurate up-to-date records, and to ensure timelines and next steps are being carried out by whomever is responsible.
+It is good practice to make copies of all documents, making sure you have accurate up-to-date records and ensure timelines and next steps are being carried out by whomever is responsible.
 The evaluation process can take up to 60 days and varies by state based on regulations.
-Refer to your state's Department of Education for the timeline of the evaluation process.